sharan-naribole/sharan-naribole.github.io-old/_posts/2017-02-26-h1b-eda-part-II.markdown

 Additional analysis can be found in the [kernel][kaggle-kernel] I shared on [Kaggle][kaggle-dataset].
 I will be discussing the H-1B curated dataset that I uploaded to Kaggle in a future blog post.

 In the [next blog][next] of this series, I will present the design of the Shiny web app I created for users to perform their own exploration on the H-1B dataset.
+Thanks for reading!

 [nyc_dsa]: https://blog.nycdatascience.com/student-works/h-1b-visa-petitions-exploratory-data-analysis/
 [previous]: https://sharan-naribole.github.io/2017/02/24/h1b-eda-part-I.html